 - 3.1.
-At Saint Christina's School we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the school, irrespective of race, gender, special educational needs and disability, religion or socioeconomic background.
+At Saint Christina's School we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the School, irrespective of age, disability, race, religion or belief, sex, sexual orientation, gender reassignment, pregnancy / maternity or marriage / civil partnership.
 We aim to develop a culture of inclusion and diversity in which all those connected with the School feel proud of their identity and able to participate fully in School life. - 3.2.
-Pupils learning English as an additional language are entitled to access to the full curriculum.
+Pupils learning English as an additional language are entitled access to the full curriculum.
 We will aim to raise the attainment of EAL pupils and ensure that they are able to access the full range of experiences within the curriculum.